 The "sacrifice" teaching of Paul and Christianity has God needing his blood-thirsty wrath and vengeance sated/propitiated by having his perfectly obedient Son killed!

-The ransom teaching of the Son of God has God asking his Son to pay a ransom for the pitiful captives who they both want set free!
+The ransom teaching of the Son of God has a compassionate God asking his Son to pay a ransom for the pitiful captives who they both want set free!

 Glorious, isn't it!
 Joshua describes the freedom from captivity that would come to individuals who wanted to receive the benefits of the ransom, with the following words: